Major General Charles J. Dunlap, Jr. USAF (Ret.)

 Dunlap’s legal scholarship has been published in the Stanford Law Review; the Yale Journal of International Affairs; Harvard Law’s National Security Journal; the Wake Forest Law Review; the Fletcher Forum of World Affairs; the University of Nebraska Law Review; the Texas Tech Law Review; Temple Law’s Journal of International & Comparative Law; the University of North Carolina’s Journal of International Law; the Connecticut Law Review; the Tennessee Law Review; and the Vanderbilt Journal of Transnational Law; among others.

-He’s also authored numerous articles and opinion pieces in a range of publications including The Atlantic, the New York Times, the Washington Post, the Washington Times, the Air Force Times, Strategic Studies Quarterly, the Georgetown Journal of International Affairs, Business Insider, the Journal of Genocide Research, The Hill, Small Wars Journal, and the blogs, Lawfare and Just Security.
+He’s also authored numerous articles and opinion pieces in a range of publications including The Atlantic, the New York Times, the Washington Post, the Washington Times, the Air Force Times, Strategic Studies Quarterly, the Georgetown Journal of International Affairs, Business Insider, the Journal of Genocide Research, The Hill, Small Wars Journal, as well as the blogs Lawfare and Just Security.

-Maj Gen Dunlap founded his blog Lawfire in 2015 and has since written over 400 posts on a wide variety of subjects.
+Dunlap founded his blog Lawfire in 2015 and has since written over 500 posts on a wide variety of subjects.

 He has been the recipient of numerous awards including the Brigadier General Malham M. Wakin, USAF (Ret.)
-Founders Award for lifetime achievement by the International Society for Military Ethics (2022), and the Francis X. McClanahan Award, St. Joseph’s University Law Alumni (2018).
+Founders Award for lifetime achievement by the International Society for Military Ethics (2022).
+The Francis X. McClanahan Award, St. Joseph’s University Law Alumni (2018).
 U.S. Air Force Outstanding Career Armed Services Attorney, Judge Advocates' Association (1992); Younger Federal Lawyer Award, Federal Bar Association (1985); Outstanding Judge Advocate of the Year, Strategic Air Command (1984); and U.S. Air Forces Europe, Outstanding Young Judge Advocate (1979).

-His military decorations include the Distinguished Service Medal; the Defense Superior Service Medal (two awards); the Legion of Merit (two awards); Meritorious Service Medal (five awards); the Global War on Terrorism Medal; the Humanitarian Service Medal; and the Small Arms Expert Marksmanship Ribbon.
+His military decorations include the Distinguished Service Medal, the Defense Superior Service Medal with oak leaf cluster, the Legion of Merit with two oak leaf clusters, the Meritorious Service Medal with four oak leaf clusters, the Air Force Commendation Medal, the Humanitarian Service Medal; and the Small Arms Expert Marksmanship Ribbon.

 portrait: Maj.
 Gen. Charles J. Dunlap, Jr., USAF (Ret.)